noaione/tosho-mango/README.md

 2. Run `cargo build --release --all`.
 3. Execute `target/release/tosho` (or `target/release/tosho.exe` on Windows).

+**Note**:<br />
+With the exception of building manually, all the builds above is always compiled with the `--release` flag and with the latest stable Rust version.

 ## Usage

 Refer to each source's folder for information on authenticating each source with `tosho`.<br />